The Acorn Culture in the Iberian Peninsula

 A statue of the Lusitanian leader Viriatus

-On the right, you can see the statue of Viriatus, in the city of Viseu, in Portugal, which is where many historians believe he was from.
+On the right, you can see the statue of Viriatus in the city of Viseu, Portugal, where many historians believe he was from.
 Viriatus is considered the bravest and most cunning leader of the Lusitanians.

 Acorns were very important to the Lusitani, who used them as a staple food in their diet.
 Due to archeological evidence, they were grinding them into flour, baking bread, and other foods.